sonhal/googlecodelabs-python-kurs/python-kurs.md

  - Python is really a compiled programming language, but it acts as a interpred language.

  - There exist different implementation of Python.
-The most common and the one we will use in this course will be CPython.
+The most common, and the one we will use in this course is CPython.

  - Python comes with "Batteries included", meaning Python comes with a feature rich standard libary.